 Snapology Discovery Center

-With 100 locations throughout the world, we’re luck to have the Snapology Discovery Center and Headquarters right in Bridgeville.
+With 100 locations throughout the world, we’re lucky to have the Snapology Discovery Center and Headquarters right in Bridgeville.
 Snapology applies STEAM learning concepts in a way that makes learning fun and exciting for kids.
 The focus at Snapology is all about learning through play, and there are several stations throughout the play center with a variety of LEGO® bricks and other building toys.

 The best thing about Snapology is that there’s really something for kids of all ages.
 From the legos style bricks of all shapes and sizes, to the robotics and virtual play stations, there’s an endless number of things for kids to do in a fun and creative space.
 While Snapology caters to kids up to age 14, there’s a play area specifically dedicated to toddlers that my (almost) 2 year old loves.